nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:

-* `edit 1 -p 91234567 -e johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+* `edit 1 -p91234567 -ejohndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-* `edit 2 -n Betsy Crower -l` Edits the name of the 2nd person to be `Betsy Crower` and removes all their existing labels.
+* `edit 2 -nBetsy Crower -l` Edits the name of the 2nd person to be `Betsy Crower` and removes all their existing labels.

 ### Deleting a person: `rm`